edeliu2000/genome/README.md

 #### Why Realtime?
 Providing realtime tests and explanations for ML (models) is at the core of our vision.
 Why realtime plays a big role is because we want _auditors_ and stakeholders (yes, we believe ML should increasingly be audited and accessible for introspection to customers and other stakeholders, especially if it drives actions and decisions) along with ML engineers to be able to explain *new* data as it is available without waiting for the next batch job in several hours.

-Considering that especially tests and explanations derived from model-agnostic/blackbox approaches are expensive, getting explanations *on-demand* and on a per need basis, rather than doing it on blanket for all training data, drops the cost and hence accessibility of model explanations in general for any particular prediction, which is critical and increasingly important.
+Considering that especially tests and explanations derived from model-agnostic/blackbox approaches are expensive, getting explanations *on-demand* and on a per need basis, in addition to supporting batch automated cases, for all training data, drops the cost and hence accessibility of model introspections and explanation in general for any particular prediction, which is critical and increasingly important.
 The current and future realtime capabilities of Genome are well positioned to service this need.

 ## Genome Capabilities